dart-archive/bazel/README.md

   containing the `Builder` class.
 This should always be a `package:` uri.
 - **class**: The name of the `Builder` class to instantiate, must be exported by the library referenced by `import`.
-  - We could do what transformers do and use mirrors/codegen to just find these, but imo that's a bit magic and provides little benefit in this case since it's only creators of builders that have to worry about it not all users.
 - **constructor**: Optional.
 The name of the constructor to use for `class` if not the default one.
   - This must follow a specific format, probably taking a single